 The trip began with an easy, COVID-safe check-in at The Lodge at Columbia Point – a stunning property sitting a stone’s throw from the banks of the Columbia River within the city of Richland.
 Each room is aptly named for one of the dozens of world-class wineries located in the area.
 Mine was the ‘Tamarak Cellars’ room – an apt spot for me, as they’re highly acclaimed for their big, juicy red wines.
 Accommodations include an array of delicious house-made breakfast items in the morning, restaurant facilities, outdoor fire pits, a pool and spa, and a comfortable inside/outside bar just off the far side of the lobby.

-The “delicious” part of this destination showed itself within minutes – as I walked around the corner to Lu Lu Craft Bar + Kitchen for my first dinner.
+The “delicious” part of this destination showed itself within minutes – as I walked around the corner to Lu Lu Craft Bar + Kitchen for a casual, marina-side first dinner.
 It’d be hard to get more local than what’s offered here, as everything is made in-house and they’re sourcing locally whenever possible – a seriously amazing bounty comes from this heavily agricultural part of the state.
 Lu Lu’s spicy chicken sandwiches were as large as they were delicious, and paired perfectly with one of their signature barrel-aged Manhattan’s.
 Not a cocktail fan?
 With over 80 local wines on their list, they’ve got you covered!
 Insider tip: Try the ‘Pig Bacon’ – a delicious candied bacon treat!

 My second night in Richland featured a more unusual, yet equally delicious, menu at Dovetail Joint.
 Featuring a quirky mix with dishes from Greece, Italy, North Africa, Spain, and Asia – nearly all would be fun for tapas-style sharing (which allowed me some delicious bites of my dining partner’s savory mushroom toast along with my Peanut Curry).
 Cocktails?
 Definitely on-point – with a specialty cocktail list heavy on locally-distilled favorites (and options for regional beer, tea, wine and kombucha).
 Their stripmall location shouldn’t sway you into thinking they’re anything other than fabulous! 🙂